 At Sync Project, we believe music can be used as precision medicine, one day being integrated with (or augmenting) other standard care procedures for common clinical conditions such as pain management and sleep disorders.

-We developed UNWIND.AI with acclaimed musicians Marconi Union to make music that listens to your heart rate and is designed to help you relax before sleep.
+We developed with acclaimed musicians Marconi Union to make music that listens to your heart rate and is designed to help you relax before sleep.
 It's free, works on any web browser, and was designed for the smartphone to get a better idea of how music is effecting your physiology towards relaxation.
 Try it tonight and see if it helps you get a better night's rest.